-West side (along Serson Innovation Corridor):
+West side (along Lakeview Innovation District):

-- The west interface will comprise a combination of future commercial, residential and employment uses (Serson Innovation Corridor), with building, parking and open spaces forming the edge condition along Serson Corridor. - A minimum 6m development setback is proposed on private property from the top of bank.
-The setback is proposed to be entirely within private property and will form part of the Serson Innovation Corridor "Campus" / trail system.
-Refer to Drawing D4 for the typical sections illustrating the development setback. - The setback will vary in size and will consist of pedestrian / cycling trails, plantings, and will connect the channel to the Serson Innovation Corridor area - The continuously linked trail and cycling system will be a key component of Lakeview Village, connecting future neighbourhoods with the surrounding community, parks and conservation lands. - A 2.0m wide trail (asphalt) to be provided above the top of bank along the west side of the corridor.
+- The west interface will comprise a combination of future commercial, residential and employment uses (Lakeview Innovation District), with building, parking and open spaces forming the edge condition along Serson Corridor. - A minimum 6m development setback is proposed on private property from the top of bank.
+The setback is proposed to be entirely within private property and will form part of the Lakeview Innovation District "Campus" / trail system.
+Based on the recent City comments issued on October 2, 2020, the City has accepted this 6m setback on private lands.
+Refer to Drawing D4 for the typical sections illustrating the development setback. - The setback will vary in size and will consist of pedestrian / cycling trails, plantings, and will connect the channel to the Lakeview Innovation District area - The continuously linked trail and cycling system will be a key component of Lakeview Village, connecting future neighbourhoods with the surrounding community, parks and conservation lands. - A 2.0m wide trail (asphalt) to be provided above the top of bank along the west side of the corridor.